In This Article

 If you're a working musician or producer filing as self-employed, your tax return should reflect what you actually spend to make music.
 That means deducting your studio, your gear, your travel, and your production tools.
 Most of these deductions are straightforward once you know where they go.

-I work with independent musicians and producers in New Jersey and beyond, and the same deductions come up over and over.
+The same deductions come up over and over for independent musicians and producers.
 This post covers the ones that matter most.
-For more on how I work with artists, see the music artist industry page.
+For more on music artist tax topics, see the music artist industry page.

 Home Studio Depreciation